 Broadcast email performance

-The chart uses a dual axis to let you read two different types of data at once:
+The chart uses a dual axis to let you read two types of data at once:

-The left Y-axis shows percentages — your open rate and click rate.
+The left Y-axis shows your open rates and click rates

-This lets you cross-reference rates with volume: for example, a high open rate on a Broadcast sent to a much smaller audience may be less significant than it first appears, while a modest rate on a very large send can still represent a lot of engaged subscribers.
+This data lets you cross-reference open and click rates with volume: for example, a high open rate on a Broadcast sent to a much smaller audience may be less significant than it first appears, while a modest open rate on a very large send can still represent a lot of engaged subscribers.

-Hover over any Broadcast to see the underlying totals: the number of recipients who opened the email and the number who clicked.
+Hover over any Broadcast to see the underlying totals: the total number of recipients, the number of recipients who opened the email, and the number who clicked.

-To focus on a specific metric, click the customization icon at the top-right corner of the chart.
+To focus on a specific metric, click the eye icon at the top-right corner of the chart.
 From there, you can toggle recipients, opens, and clicks on or off.

 Audience engagement breakdown